Intermodalics/pickit-docs/docs/quick-start/your-first-detection.rst

    the new product file 'Test\_Pickit'.
 Press :guilabel:`Create`.
 -  Make sure that **Pickit Teach** is selected.
 -  Now place a soda can on its side in the middle of the marks.
--  Under section **Define your models** press :guilabel:`Add a model`.
-Now the model view is opened and a point cloud of the soda can is shown.
+-  Under section **Define your models** press :guilabel:`Teach from camera`.
+Now a point cloud of the soda can is shown in the right side of the tab.
 -  Press the :guilabel:`Save` button on top of the **Detection** tab.

 .. image:: /assets/images/First-steps/Model-soda-can.png